 Coconut crusted salmon fillets are a quick weeknight meal that comes together in a matter of minutes.
 They are extremely delicious and flavorful.
 However, before we get to the coconut-crusted salmon fillet recipe, let’s discuss the benefits of salmon.

 Salmon is popular because it is delicious.
 However, salmon is one of the healthiest foods the earth has to offer.
 Salmon is a nutrient-dense, versatile, accessible food that can decrease risk factors associated with several health conditions.

 Omega-3 Fatty Acids

 Salmon is a fountain of omega-3 fatty acids.
 Dissimilar to other types of fat, omega-3 fats cannot be produced by the body.
 Thus they must be obtained through food.
 ALA, EPA, and DHA are the primary omega-3 fatty acids found in your diet.
 However, EPA and DHA are the most important omega fats.
-Both fatty acids reduce inflammation, lower the risk of developing certain cancers like breast cancer, and decrease blood pressure.
+Both fatty acids can:

 Excellent Source of Protein